FabMo/fabmo-quick-launch-app/README.md

-# Handibot Fire-Up!
-App
+# Handibot Quick Launch App

 ## About
-This Apps will help you get your Handibot ready for work each day.
-There are Push-Buttons to Zero the Axes and do other Jobs, as well as instructive details on using your Handibot.
+This Apps will step a new user through running an initial test job with their Handibot and introduce Handibot controls and functionality.

 ## Online Availability
-The latest version of the example app is always available to try out here: https://github.com/FabMo/fabmo-fireup-app/releases
+The latest version of the example app is always available to try out here: https://github.com/FabMo/fabmo-quick-launch-app/releases